ordina-jworks/ordina-jworks.github.io/_posts/2020-09-11-RestTemplate-vs-WebClient.md

 Since the REST era, most developers have become used to working with Spring’s traditional `RestTemplate` from the package `spring-boot-starter-web` for consuming Rest services.
 Spring also has a WebClient in its reactive package called `spring-boot-starter-webflux`.
 This post will help you decide whether you should make the switch from RestTemplate to WebClient.
-Since WebClient is supposed to be the successor of RestTemplate, it sounds only natural to me that I will dive into it a bit deeper.
+Since WebClient is supposed to be the successor of RestTemplate, we will be looking into it a bit deeper.

 ## Comparison of RestTemplate and WebClient